ankishb/all-in-one-place/temp.md

     y = ((1+x)**lmbda - 1) / lmbda  if lmbda != 0
         log(1+x)                    if lmbda == 0

+- lambda = -1. is a reciprocal transform.
+- lambda = -0.5 is a reciprocal square root transform.
+- lambda = 0.0 is a log transform.
+- lambda = 0.5 is a square root transform.
+- lambda = 1.0 is no transform

 ### Complete example of SKEWED FEATURE HANDLING